jswny/sad/README.md

 ## Features
 - Automatic deployment from GitHub actions
 - Supports separate channels
-- Automatically injects necessary environment variables based on the channel
+- Automatically injects necessary environment variables
 - Only requires SSH and Docker packaging of your app

 ## Requirements